ziutek/simple_go_wiki/README.md

 The *Register* method registers commands for executing immediately after establishing the connection to the database.
 The *PrepareAC* prepare the server-side prepared statement.
+During the first *PrepareAC*  call the connection will be established.

-We sould use prepared statements mainly for security reasons.
-With use of prepared statements we don't need any escape function becouse SQL logic and data are completely separated.
+Why do we use prepared statements instead of ordinary queries?
+We use them mainly for security reasons.
+With prepared statements we don't need any escape function for user input, because SQL logic and data are completely separated.
 Without use of prepared statements there is always a risk of the SQL injection attack.

 Lets write part of code that will be used to get data for left column of our web pages.